Dobiasd/FunctionalPlus/README.md

 Finding the functions you need
 ------------------------------
 If you are looking for a specific FunctionalPlus function you do not know the name of yet, you can of course use the autocomplete feature of your IDE to browse the content of the namespace `fplus`.
 But the recommended way is to simply use the **[FunctionalPlus API search website](http://www.editgym.com/fplus-api-search/)**.
-You can quickly search by keywords or (curried) function type signatures there.
+You can quickly search by keywords or function type signatures with it.

 Performance